KANUBALAD/ML-Fairness-in-School-DropOut-/README.md

 ## Evaluation
 Our evaluation metrics include:

-- **Accuracy:** The accuracy rate is a measure of how many instances were correctly classified by the model, where a higher accuracy rate generally indicates a better-performing model.
+- **Accuracy Parity:** The accuracy rate is a measure of how many instances were correctly classified by the model, where a higher accuracy rate generally indicates a better-performing model.

 - **False Positive Rate:**  Calculates the false positive rate (FPR) for a binary classification task.
 The FPR is a measure of how many negative instances (i.e., instances that should have been classified as 0) were incorrectly classified as positive (1).

-- **Recall Rate:** Calculates the recall rate (also known as sensitivity or true positive rate) for a binary classification task.
-The recall rate is a measure of how many positive instances (i.e., instances that should have been classified as 1) were correctly classified as positive by the model.
-It's a crucial metric in situations where the cost of missing a positive instance is high.

 - **Demographic Parity:** Demographic parity is a fairness metric that measures whether the positive prediction rates are equal across different groups.
 In other words, it checks if individuals from different groups have an equal chance of being predicted as positive, regardless of their true labels.